23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Tofino is known for its luxury lodges and boutique hotels along the coastline.
 Hotels can be quite expensive during tourist season in summer, but if you wait until fall or winter for storm watching, you can save a lot on the price.

-We highly recommend staying at the Wickaninnish Inn , one of the few boutique hotels that is situated right on the ocean.
+We highly recommend staying at the Wickaninnish Inn, one of the boutique hotels situated right on the ocean.
 It's not only our favourite hotel in BC, it's our favourite hotel in Canada!

 There are two buildings at the Wickaninnish Inn, the Pointe Building and the Beach Building.
 The Pointe Building is perched on a rocky cliff overlooking the ocean and gives incredible expansive views of the ocean.
 The Beach Building gives you views of Chesterman Beach and direct access to the beach from the ground level.

 We preferred the Pointe Building as it felt more isolated than the Beach Building, which faces the public beach.
-The Pointe Building is the original building of the hotel and felt more luxurious.
-Although it's not right on Chesterman Beach, you can still walk to the beach in a few minutes.
+The Pointe Building is the original building of the hotel and feels more luxurious.
+Although it's not right on Chesterman Beach, you can still walk to the beach in seconds.

 Pacific Sands Beach Resort is another stunning beachfront hotel with wild ocean views.
 It sits right on Cox Bay Beach, a spectacular crescent-shaped beach enclosed by rugged cliffs.
 The bay is fantastic for surfing and is also known to have some of the biggest waves during storm watching season.